apache/activemq-artemis/docs/user-manual/en/paging.md

 `address-full-policy`|This must be set to `PAGE` for paging to enable.
 If the value is `PAGE` then further messages will be paged to disk.
 If the value is `DROP` then further messages will be silently dropped.
 If the value is `FAIL` then the messages will be dropped and the client message producers will receive an exception.
 If the value is `BLOCK` then client message producers will block when they try and send further messages.|`PAGE`
 `max-read-page-messages` | how many message can be read from paging into the Queue whenever more messages are needed.
 The system wtill stop reading if `max-read-page-bytes hits the limit first. | -1
 `max-read-page-bytes` | how much memory the messages read from paging can take on the Queue whenever more messages are needed.
 The system will stop reading if `max-read-page-messages` hits the limit first. | 2 * page-size-bytes
+`page-limit-bytes` | After entering page mode, how much data would the system allow incoming.
+Notice this will be internally converted as number of pages. |
+`page-limit-messages` | After entering page mode, how many messages would the system allow incoming on paging. | `page-full-policy` | Valid results are DROP or FAIL.
+This tells what to do if the system is reaching `page-limit-bytes` or `page-limit-messages` after paging |

 ### max-size-bytes and max-size-messages simultaneous usage